An inclusive society where everyone is valued and respected.

-The Commission promotes the core principle of equal opportunity and works to prevent and remedy discrimination in Canada by:
+The Commission protects the core principle of equal opportunity and promotes a vision of an inclusive society free from discrimination by:

-- understanding human rights through research and policy development;
+- promoting human rights through research and policy development;

-- protecting human rights through effective case and complaint management; and
+- protecting human rights through a fair and effective complaints process; and

 - representing the public interest to advance human rights for all Canadians.